amishra-stats/nbfar/README.md

 and [Vioscreen](https://www.vioscreen.com/Home) information to identify robust links between diet and life style features and broad abundance patterns of microbial families.

-The manually curated data file as 'phyloseq' object is available [here](https://github.com/amishra-stats/nbfar/raw/master/manuscript_file/final_ag_vio.rda).
+The manually curated data file as 'phyloseq' object is available in the *manuscript_file* folder.
+After downloading raw data from [Qiita](https://qiita.ucsd.edu/study/description/10317), we have taken following steps to obtain a subset of the microbiome:
+- Raw american gut data
+  - Subset of microbiome data fron fecal samples
+    - Subset of microbiome data with vioscreen variables
+      - Final curated microbiome data with vioscreen variables is available [here](https://github.com/amishra-stats/nbfar/raw/master/manuscript_file/final_ag_vio.rda).

 Some of our findings are summarized in the Figure below where we show microbial families and host-associated feature biclusters automatically identified by `nbfar`.